Author

 William B. Sprague

 William B. Sprague (1795–1876) was an influential American Presbyterian minister and theologian whose pastoral career and prolific writings shaped nineteenth-century Protestant thought, particularly through his engagement with revival theology and ecclesiastical history.
-His work *The Claims* exemplifies his scholarly approach to defending Presbyterian doctrine and practice during a period of significant denominational development and theological debate in antebellum America.
-Sprague's contributions as both a pastor and author established him as a significant figure in the intellectual history of American Protestantism.
+His work *The Claims* exemplifies his scholarly approach to defending Presbyterian doctrine and practice during a period of significant denominational development and theological debate in the antebellum United States.
+Sprague's contributions as both a pastor and author established him as a significant figure in American religious intellectual life during the nineteenth century.

 Works in the Library